 The test specimens were constructed using construction scale 1:3.
 The dimensions of the specimens are equal to 7.5x15x90 cm.
-The reinforcement of specimens consists of 4 bars of 8 mm diameter.
+The reinforcement of specimens consists of 4 bars of 8 mm diameter and 2 bars of 10 mm diameter.
 The total number of specimens is equal to 5.
 First, each specimen was stressed under uniaxial tensile loading to a specific and default elongation degree and then was stressed under concentric compressive loading.
 Differentiation of specimens lies in varying degrees of elongation imposed on each one.
 The characteristics of the specimens are shown collectively in Table 1, while Fig. 1 shows the front view of specimens both for tensile and compressive loading.